huggingface/optimum-intel/examples/neural_compressor/text-classification/README.md

 For pruning, we support snip_momentum(default), snip_momentum_progressive, magnitude, magnitude_progressive, gradient, gradient_progressive, snip, snip_progressive and pattern_lock.
 You can refer to [the pruning details](https://github.com/intel/neural-compressor/tree/master/neural_compressor/pruner#pruning-types).

+> **_Note:_** At present, neural_compressor only support to prune linear and conv ops.
+So if we set a target sparsity is 0.9, it means that the pruning op's sparsity will be 0.9, not the whole model's sparsity is 0.9.
+For example: the embedding ops will not be pruned in the model.

 The following example applies post-training static quantization on a DistilBERT fine-tuned on the sst-2 task.

 ```bash